 If no Complaints were received during the preceding month, the permittee shall submit (eFile) a summary indicating that no complaints were received.
+Permittee shall commence complaint reporting at the beginning of project construction and continue through the term of the permit.

-G. Complaints Received by the Commission or OES:
+G. Complaints Received by the Commission or the Department of Commerce:

-Complaints received directly by the Commission from aggrieved persons regarding site preparation, construction, cleanup, restoration, operation and maintenance shall be promptly sent to the Permittee.
+Complaints received directly by the Commission or the Department of Commerce from aggrieved persons regarding site preparation, construction, cleanup, restoration, operation and maintenance shall be promptly sent to the Permittee.